-In a Limited event, players construct their decks using only cards provided by the Tournament Organizer at the event.
+In a Limited event, players construct their decks using only cards provided by the Organizer at the event.
 Each player's deck must contain exactly 40 cards at all times.
 Decks may contain more than 4 copies of a single card, as defined by the card's English title, with the exception of cards which are limited to one per deck by card text.
-A Tournament Organizer must announce whether he or she is providing players with basic Energy cards before the date of the event as well as at the event before it begins.
+An Organizer must announce whether they are providing players with basic Energy cards before the date of the event, as well as at the event before it begins.
 Matches are played for 4 Prize cards.